Restaurant Marketing, Crisis Comms, Design, PR

 Crisis communications and brand loyalty ... one post at a time

-Our relationship kicked to a new level when, on April 19, 2013, the Boston Marathon bombing occurred.
-The assailants ran right past Red Lentil.
-We united to build a campaign to raise money for One Fund Boston and helped promote a healing brunch for the neighborhood.
+On April 19, 2013, the Boston Marathon bombing assailants ran right past Red Lentil Watertown.
+We united to build a campaign to raise money for One Fund Boston and promoted a healing brunch for the neighborhood.
 (Scroll down for more or view the case study.)

 Maximizing exposure and growing into new markets

-We have worked for years to maximize the restaurant’s exposure, attract and keep loyal customers, and further their already stellar reputation in the neighborhood.
-We maintain their active marketing & PR presence on all levels.
-In 2021, we launched their second location.
+We have worked for years to maximize the restaurant’s exposure, attract and keep loyal customers, and further their stellar reputation in the neighborhood.
+Our launch strategies have attracted local and state legislators, bloggers and reporters, and influencers in the healthy living and vegan spaces.

 Overlapping Multi-Channel Holiday Promotions